Last updated: 27 March 2014, 09:24 UTC

 Circumcision has been one of the things to suffer severely at the hands of the administrators (note these are not doctors, but clerks whose sole job is to try to save spending money on medical matters whilst keeping up the army of administrators).

 Whilst the NHS in a small number of areas offers a form of circumcision service, primarily to meet demand from a large local Moslem population, it is very unlikely that minor surgery like circumcision will ever again be completely freely available on demand on the NHS.
-Private medicine has already stepped in to partially fill the vacuum and it seems to me that we will soon see an explosion in both demand and facilities for circumcision (both infant and adult) as its anti-AIDS benefits become more widely known.
+Private medicine has already stepped in to partially fill the vacuum and it seems to me that we will soon see an explosion in both demand and facilities for circumcision (both infant and adult) as its medical and public health benefits become more widely known.

 Vernon - London, UK